French farmers protest EU-Mercosur trade deal – DW – 11/18/2024

 French farmers against 'unbalanced treaty'

-As farmers face cheaper imports, burdensome regulations and meagre incomes, a Mercosur deal would represent a bitter "cherry on the cake", Arnaud Rousseau, head of France's main farmers' union, the FNSEA, told BFM TV.
+As farmers face cheaper imports, burdensome regulations and meager incomes, a Mercosur deal would represent a bitter "cherry on the cake," Arnaud Rousseau, head of France's main farmers' union, the FNSEA, told BFM TV.

 "We are against the conclusion of an unbalanced treaty likely to destroy part of the French agricultural sector," he told French financial newspaper La Tribune Dimanche.